kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ([KEP-4815](/keps/sig-scheduling/4815-dra-partitionable-devices),
 Beta in 1.36) and `DRAConsumableCapacity` ([KEP-5075](/keps/sig-scheduling/5075-dra-consumable-capacity),
-Beta in 1.36, GA target 1.37).
-Both are at Beta default-on by the time Alpha 1.37 of this KEP ships, so the fields we read (`SharedCounters`, `ConsumesCounters`, `AllowMultipleAllocations`, `ConsumedCapacity`) are part of the served `resource.k8s.io/v1` surface.
+Beta in 1.36).
+Both are Beta default-on by the time Alpha 1.37 ships, so the fields the controller reads (`SharedCounters`, `ConsumesCounters`, `AllowMultipleAllocations`, `ConsumedCapacity`) are part of the served `resource.k8s.io/v1` surface.
 When either gate is disabled on a cluster, the corresponding sub-object is omitted from the response — the source fields are nil on incoming `ResourceSlice` objects, the aggregation produces no entries (the slice stays nil rather than being initialised to an empty `[]`), and `omitempty` keeps the common-case payload shape unchanged.

-Alpha 1.37 changes the aggregation to handle all three shapes
+Alpha 1.37 changed the aggregation to handle all three shapes
 consistently:

-1. **Per-device cap on `allocatedDevices`.** A physical device is counted at most once regardless of how many non-AdminAccess claims reference it.
+1. **Per-device cap on `allocatedDevices`.** Allocation results are collected into a per-pool set keyed by device name, so a physical device is counted at most once regardless of how many non-AdminAccess claims reference it.
 This fixes the consumable overcount in Alpha 1.36 (where N claims on one device added N to the tally).
+The set is built from all claims without filtering on pool generation, so a stale claim referencing a device that no longer exists at the current generation still contributes.
 2. **AdminAccess allocations are skipped** in every device, counter, and shareable-device tally.
 They are observers, not consumers, and counting them misleads administrators about real availability.
-3. **`unavailableDevices`** is the count of physical devices with at least one `NoSchedule` or `NoExecute` taint (sourced from `ResourceSlice.Spec.Devices[].Taints` and any `DeviceTaintRule` matches), replacing the Alpha 1.36 hard-coded `0`.
-When `DRADeviceTaintRules` is disabled (default-off as of 1.36), only embedded `Spec.Devices[].Taints` contribute and external `DeviceTaintRule` matching is skipped silently.
-Embedded taints alone are sufficient on most clusters because `DRADeviceTaints` is Beta default-on.
+3. **`unavailableDevices`** is the count of devices with at least one `NoSchedule` or `NoExecute` taint (sourced from `ResourceSlice.Spec.Devices[].Taints` and any `DeviceTaintRule` matches), replacing the Alpha 1.36 hard-coded `0`.
+Taint-rule matching is deliberately narrow: only the `Driver`, `Pool` and `Device` selector fields are evaluated, the CEL `Selectors` and `DeviceClassName` fields are not, and a nil selector matches *nothing* (the inverse of the device-taint-eviction convention, chosen so an unscoped rule cannot silently zero out a pool's availability).
+External `DeviceTaintRule` matching is skipped entirely when `DRADeviceTaintRules` is disabled; embedded `Spec.Devices[].Taints` still contribute.
+Because the count is taken over all devices in the pool regardless of allocation, a device that is both allocated and tainted is subtracted twice from `availableDevices` — see the Beta criteria.
-4. **`partitionSummary`** is emitted when the pool's slices declare `ResourceSlice.Spec.PartitionTypeAttribute` (and the pool has any `sharedCounters`).
-The controller groups devices by the value of that attribute and, per group T, computes:
+4. **`partitionSummary`** is emitted when the pool publishes `sharedCounters` **and** a grouping attribute can be resolved for at least one device.
+Resolution works pool-wide, not per device:

+   - If **any** slice in the pool declares `ResourceSlice.Spec.PartitionTypeAttribute`, that declaration governs.
+Devices whose own slice declares nothing are left ungrouped, and the request's `defaultPartitionTypeAttribute` is ignored for the whole pool.
+This keeps a pool from being bucketed under two different attributes by accident.
+   - If **no** slice in the pool declares one, the request's `spec.defaultPartitionTypeAttribute` (when set) is applied to every device in the pool.
+   - If neither source names an attribute, the pool reports **no** `partitionSummary` at all.

+   Each entry self-describes the attribute it was resolved from, so a pool whose slices declare different attributes reports each group independently and the reader can tell them apart.
+Attribute lookup on a device accepts either the fully qualified name or the domain-stripped bare name within the driver's own domain.
+Devices that consume no counters are not partitions and are excluded from the grouping.

+   Per group G (identified by an `(attribute, type)` pair) the controller computes:
-   - `total[T]` = count of devices in the pool whose attribute equals T.
+   - `total[G]` = count of devices in the pool in that group.
-   - `freshDevices[T]` = count of devices in group T that are currently unallocated (no non-AdminAccess claim references them).
+   - `fresh[G]` = devices in G currently unallocated (no non-AdminAccess claim references them).
-   - `cost[T]` = the canonical per-device `ConsumesCounters` profile
+   - `cost[G]` = the canonical per-device `ConsumesCounters` profile for
-     for partition type T, read from any device in the group (validated as homogeneous across the group; mixed costs produce a per-pool `validationError`).
+     the group, validated as homogeneous; mixed costs produce a per-pool `PartitionCostMismatch:` `validationError`.
    - `counterAvailable[s][c]` = `SharedCounters[s].Counters[c].Value`
      minus the sum of `d.ConsumesCounters[s][c]` over **unique in-use** non-AdminAccess devices `d` in the pool that consume from counter set `s`.
-Each in-use device is counted once regardless of how many claims reference it; this matches the scheduler's counter accounting for shareable partitions
+Each in-use device is counted once regardless of how many claims reference it; this matches the scheduler's counter accounting for shareable partitions, where the counter check is skipped on subsequent allocations of an
-     (`staging/src/k8s.io/dynamic-resource-allocation/structured/internal/incubating/allocator_incubating.go`,
-     where the counter check is skipped on subsequent allocations of an `allowMultipleAllocations=true` device).
+     `allowMultipleAllocations=true` device.
-   - `allocatable[T]` is computed by a greedy per-device fit check: iterate fresh devices `d` in group T, and for each one check that for every counter set `s` and counter `c` in `d.ConsumesCounters`, `counterAvailable[s][c] >= cost[T][s][c]`.
-If the check passes, increment `allocatable[T]` and deduct `cost[T]` from `counterAvailable[s]` so subsequent siblings drawing from the same counter set are accounted correctly.
-For the common case where every device in group T consumes from a single counter set `s_T` with the same cost, this reduces to `allocatable[T] = min(freshDevices[T], min over c of floor(counterAvailable[s_T][c] / cost[T][c]))`.
+   - `allocatable[G]` by a greedy per-device fit check: iterate fresh devices `d` in G, and for each one check that for every counter set `s` and counter `c` in `d.ConsumesCounters`, `counterAvailable[s][c] >= cost[G][s][c]`.
+If the check passes, increment `allocatable[G]` and deduct `cost[G]` from `counterAvailable[s]` so subsequent siblings drawing from the same counter set are accounted correctly.
+For the common case where every device in G consumes from a single counter set `s_G` with the same cost, this reduces to
+     `allocatable[G] = min(fresh[G], min over c of floor(counterAvailable[s_G][c] / cost[G][c]))`.
      The fresh-device cap matters when counter headroom exceeds the supply of unallocated devices (otherwise the scalar would advertise impossible allocations).

+   **Every group is evaluated independently against the same baseline** — the counter state is cloned per group rather than carried across groups.
+Entries therefore describe mutually exclusive alternatives ("you could allocate 1 more Full, *or* 2 more Half") and must not be summed.

-   On shareable partitions (`allowMultipleAllocations=true`), `allocatable[T]` counts only fresh device slots; capacity headroom remaining on already-in-use devices is published separately under `shareableSummary.capacity`.
+   On shareable partitions (`allowMultipleAllocations=true`), `allocatable[G]` counts only fresh device slots; capacity headroom remaining on already-in-use devices is published separately under `shareableSummary.capacity`.
 Operators on hybrid pools should read both fields.

-5. **`counterSets` (fallback)** is emitted when the pool has any `sharedCounters` and the slices do **not** declare `PartitionTypeAttribute`.
-The controller initialises each entry from the pool's `ResourceSlice.Spec.SharedCounters`, then for each **unique in-use** non-AdminAccess device in the pool walks the device's `consumesCounters` and adds to `consumed` exactly once (per-device, not per-claim — same scheduler-side dedup rule as the typed view). `available` is `capacity − consumed`.
-Drivers are encouraged to declare the grouping attribute so the typed view replaces this verbose dump; the fallback is kept so drivers that have not yet adopted the convention still get an operator-readable signal.
+   A pool that resolves a grouping attribute but publishes no `sharedCounters` produces a `PartitionTypeMissing:` `validationError`, as does a grouped device that does not carry the resolved attribute.
+   Any such error clears `partitionSummary` for that pool; the device counts computed in steps 1–3 remain valid and are still reported.
-6. **`shareableSummary`** is emitted when the pool has any device with `allowMultipleAllocations=true`.
+5. **`shareableSummary`** is emitted when the pool has any device with `allowMultipleAllocations=true`.
 The controller scans all shareable devices in the pool and produces three fields:
-   `fullyAvailableDevices` (devices with zero non-AdminAccess claims), `partiallyAvailableDevices` (devices with at least one non-AdminAccess claim), and `capacity[]` — a per-capacity-key aggregate where each entry sums `Device.Capacity[name].Value` over devices carrying the key (`total`) and `DeviceRequestAllocationResult.ConsumedCapacity[name]` over non-AdminAccess allocations on those devices (`consumed`), with `available = total − consumed` clamped at zero.
+   `fullyAvailableDevices` (devices with zero non-AdminAccess claims), `partiallyAvailableDevices` (devices with at least one non-AdminAccess claim — membership in the in-use set, not a measure of remaining capacity, so a fully consumed device counts here too), and `capacity[]` — a per-capacity-key aggregate where each entry sums `Device.Capacity[name].Value` over the shareable devices carrying the key (`total`) and `DeviceRequestAllocationResult.ConsumedCapacity[name]` over all non-AdminAccess allocations in the pool (`consumed` — the consumption map is accumulated per pool, not per device class), with `available = total − consumed` clamped at zero.
 A per-device array would scale to hundreds of entries on large pools; the aggregate gives the operator-relevant signal far more compactly.